FelipeBarbisan766/Prj_RLE/README.md

-This code belongs to me and my TCC friend to solve the problems at the class reservation school.
+This code belongs to me and my TCC friends to solve the problems at the class reservation school.